tavmurphy1/Chess-Variant-Implementation/README.md

- Represents an abstract game of a chess variant with White and Black teams.
-A player wins by capturing all the pieces
-     of one type of piece belonging to the opposing player.
-Communicates with Piece class and subclasses to initialize board and make valid moves.
+    This project implements a playable implementation of Chess.
+A player wins in this variant by capturing all the pieces of one type of piece belonging to the opposing player.

     Contains the following data members:
         -game_state: the current game state